Jones Beach Theater

-Jones Beach Theater is an outdoor amphitheatre at Jones Beach State Park in Wantagh, New York.
+Northwell at Jones Beach Theater, known simply as Jones Beach Theater, is an outdoor amphitheatre partially built over the water of Zachs Bay at Jones Beach State Park in Wantagh, New York.
 It is one of three major outdoor arenas in the New York metropolitan area, along with Forest Hills Stadium in Queens, and the PNC Bank Arts Center near the Jersey Shore.
-JBT is managed by Live Nation.
+JBT is managed by Live Nation Entertainment.
 The theater was designed to specifications provided by Robert Moses, who created Jones Beach State Park.